 She was wholesome rather than angsty, with that sunny, fresh-from-the-beach, girl next door-thing.

 …And legs all the way up to her ears, of course.

 But the “It Girl” status – and the box it pertained to – came with a cross to bear.

 If the struggles of fallen Australian It Girls over the years have taught us anything, living up to the pressure of the title couldn’t have been easy.
 Then, or as the years went by and the modelling jobs drifted further and further from grasp as newer, younger faces rolled in.

 They are, after all, only human.

-This week, “ultimate It Girl” Annalise Braakensiek’s death shook the nation to its core, with many comparing her tragic end to that of Charlotte Dawson, who took her own life in 2014.
+Earlier this year, “ultimate It Girl” Annalise Braakensiek’s death shook the nation to its core, with many comparing her tragic end to that of Charlotte Dawson, who took her own life in 2014.

 These were the women who held a coveted spot on our pedestals for so many years.
 How could we, as a nation, have failed to help them in their darkest moments?